EricZinda/InductorProlog/backlog.md

 						- Option 3:
 							- Use the current rule update logic for RuleSet BUT: add a new feature that batches up a bunch of changes that can be committed when it is all done
 							- Require the caller of ResolveRule to commit the changes when done (in case they don't get all the solutions?)?
-						- (go this way) Option 4:
+						- Option 4:
-							- Ruleset has a current Generation and rules that get added track their generation.
+							- Shared Rules in Ruleset have a current Generation and rules that get added track their generation.
 							- Asking for a rule implies getting it from the current generation and older
 							- Then: Leave all the current logic for transacting rules too.
 							- Question: Will this make assert() work for HTNs properly?
+						- (go this way) Option 5:

 		- https://stackoverflow.com/questions/20027182/gnu-prolog-assert-error/20027252#20027252
 		- https://stackoverflow.com/questions/28116244/how-prologs-logical-update-view-works-for-assert-and-retract
 		- https://groups.google.com/forum/#!topic/swi-prolog/FPXi_8Ho9nQ